Chicken Brine Recipe

 To Brine Chicken:

-• In a large stock pot or Dutch oven, combine water, Kosher salt, sugar, bay leaves, smashed garlic cloves, black peppercorns, rosemary, thyme and slices lemons.
+• In a large stock pot or Dutch oven, combine the water, Kosher salt, sugar, bay leaves, smashed garlic cloves, black peppercorns, rosemary, thyme and slices lemons.

 • Add the chicken to the cooled brine.
 If there is room, you can add to the stock pot, just make sure it is fully submerged in liquid.
 If you need to add 1-2 additional cups of water to make this happen, go for it!
 You can also use a brining bag.